Introduction to BLINKER

 [Non negative scalar (default: 10).]

-The blinks structure contains the positions of the potential blinks in the “used” signal.
+structure contains the positions of the potential blinks in the “used” signal.
 The next step is to eliminate extraneous eye movements from actual blinks and to calculate the shapes and other properties of these blinks.
 BLINKER uses the blink maximum amplitude distribution to do this.
 If a data set does not have a sufficient number of blinks (at least 20), BLINKER cannot get a good estimate of the distribution and the results are not reliable.
 Sometimes, however, reseachers have split a recording from a single session into multiple data sets for analysis.
 BLINKER provides tools for combining these pieces to obtain a more reliable estimate of the distribution.
 This section assumes that the data set has enough blinks for BLINKER to reliably estimate the maximum amplitude distribution.

 The distribution of blink maximum amplitudes is typically bell-shaped, as show in the figure below.

-The green line shows the distribution of maximum amplitudes of all potential blinks, and the thick light gray line shows the distribution of maximum amplitudes of the “good” blinks (upStroke and downStroke R2 > 0.90).
-The medium thick gray line shows the distribution of maximum amplitudes of the “better” blinks (upStroke and downStroke R2 > 0.95), and the black line shows the distribution of maximum amplitudes of the “best” blinks (up-stroke and down-stroke R2 > 0.98).
+R2 > 0.95), and the black line shows the distribution of maximum amplitudes of the “best” blinks (up-stroke and down-stroke R2 > 0.98).
 The magenta line shows the blinks selected by BLINKER.
 These “used” blinks have up-stroke and down-stroke R2 > 0.90 and satisfy the maximum amplitude distribution criterion and the pAVR criterion.
 These later criteria allow BLINKER to separate normal blinks from eye movements.

 The maximum amplitude distribution criterion enforces the bell-shaped maximum distribution that normal blinks have around the median of the “best” blinks.
 This criteria eliminates blinks whose R2 is low and whose amplitudes are far from the best blink median.
 By default, BLINKER eliminates “best blinks” more than five robust standard deviations from the median and “good” blinks more than two robust standard deviations away from this median.
 Here we define the robust standard deviation as 1.4826 times the median absolute deviation from the median.
 Fig. 3 displays the median of the “best” blinks with a gray vertical line and the locations that are two robust standard deviations from this median with dashed gray lines.

-To eliminate blinks that are outside the distribution, BLINKER applies a multi-stage z-score threshold method with cutoffs given in zThresholds.
+.
 By default, “best” blinks must have amplitudes within 5 robust standard deviations of the “best” median, while other “good” blinks must have amplitudes withing 2 robust standard deviations of the “best” median.

 The pAVR criterion captures the difference the sharp rising edge of saccades and the more curved rise of normal blinks.
 We have found empirically that blink candidates with pAVR < 3 do not correspond to normal blinks, but rather saccades and certain short, fast eye movements.

-After eliminating potential blinks that do not meet these criteria, BLINKER calculates the shape information (blinkFits) and the properties (blinkProperties) of the actual blinks.
+After eliminating potential blinks that do not meet these criteria, BLINKER calculates the shape information (blinkFits

-If showMaxDistribution is true, BLINKER displays the maximum amplitude distribution for the data set as in the example above.
+is true, BLINKER displays the maximum amplitude distribution for the data set as in the example above.

 Parameters: